 This is the best bank account for frequent travellers and expats, period.
 It can be opened online in minutes and has no monthly fee or minimum balance requirement.
 It comes with a debit MasterCard that can be used fee-free worldwide, including at foreign ATMs.
 It also has no transfer fee (including Citi Global Transfer).

-The best options abroad
+The best international options

 While the above section has clearly established that there are good options in Australia, I believe that it also makes a lot of sense to look at the best options abroad and that is especially true in the context of location independence.
 Maybe you get paid in USD and would benefit from having a US bank account.
 Maybe you spend most of your time in Europe and would benefit from banking there.
 Maybe you are looking to safeguard your wealth and would benefit from banking in Hong Kong or Singapore.
 Regardless of your circumstances, you can benefit from having accounts overseas even if only from a safety standpoint (do not keep all your eggs in the same basket).
 The best options abroad for Australians are: